Note The latest GEARS require Geant4.11. If you are still using Geant4.10, please download v1.5.1 of GEARS from the Release page.

 G4cout VS std::cout

 G4endl is preferred over

 std:endl because the former handle the output in Geant4 GUI correctly, while the later can only output to terminal.

-- add examples to show how one can distribute source in a volume or surface
+- add tutorials to show how one can distribute source in a volume or surface